Skip to main content

 Jenkins can be configured to connect with one or more instances of IQ Server to use when evaluating your application builds.
 The first instance in the list is used by default.

-The configured user for IQ Server must have the Evaluate Applications' permission for any applications to be evaluated.
+The configured user for IQ Server must have the Evaluate Application permission.
 We recommend creating a Jenkins service account and using tokens to reduce the risk of exposing credentials.

-2. Navigate to the Manage Jenkins > Configure System
+2. Navigate to the Manage Jenkins > System.

-3. In the Sonatype section, select IQ Server from the Add IQ Server dropdown menu
+3. In the Sonatype Nexus section, select Nexus IQ Server from the Add Nexus IQ Server drop-down menu and enter the following information:

-4. Select the credentials from the dropdown list and select 'Test Connection'
+3. Select the credentials from the drop-down list.

-5. The IQ report summary is embedded in Jenkins build reports.
-Optionally, select the 'Hide embedded reports in Jenkins' to only link to the report
+4. The IQ report summary is embedded in Jenkins build reports.
+Optionally, select the 'Hide embedded reports in Jenkins' checkbox to only link to the report.

 Pipeline refers to both Declarative and Scripted Jenkins Pipelines.